t0rzz/SamLoader-Reloaded/README.md

 Notes:
 - Existing Python CLI/GUI remains temporarily as a reference and will be removed after KMP feature parity.
 - KMP artifacts are unsigned; users can sign/distribute as needed (Android/iOS).

+## Permissions & File Access

+Android
+- File pickers and I/O use the Storage Access Framework (SAF): OpenDocument, CreateDocument, and OpenDocumentTree.
+This allows reading/writing without broad storage access.
+- For legacy devices on Android 12L (API 32) and below, Duofrost requests READ_EXTERNAL_STORAGE at runtime when you pick or open files.
+The permission is declared in the manifest with android:maxSdkVersion=32 and requested only on devices that need it.
+On Android 13+ (API 33+), no storage permission is required.
+- Network access uses the INTERNET permission.

+iOS
+- File pickers are implemented using the iOS Document Picker.
+Duofrost opens files and folders using security‑scoped bookmarks (startAccessingSecurityScopedResource / stopAccessingSecurityScopedResource) to ensure compliant access outside the app sandbox.
+- No additional Info.plist usage descriptions are required for these operations since the standard document picker is used (no Photos/Camera access).